Thursday, February 26, 2015

 MetroPCS has announced it will be offering three different pay-as-you-go mobile data plans that will make different parts of the web available depending on how much the customer pays.

 The lowest plan, starting at $40 per month, offers unlimited talk, texting, web browsing, and access to YouTube, but blocks other streaming video sites, like Vimeo.
 The use of internet phone calling apps like Skype and the internet radio Pandora are also expected to be blocked."

 House Republicans have killed the House Select Committee for Energy Independence and Global Warming.
 Meanwhile, Republicans have introduced at least three different bills aimed at blocking the U.S. Environmental Protection Agency from regulating carbon dioxide and other greenhouse gases under the Clean Air Act."

-California Health Insurance Company Hikes Rates 59%
+Health Insurance Hikes (Amy Goodman):

 The health insurance company Blue Shield of California is coming under criticism after it announced plans to raise premiums by as much as 59 percent on nearly 200,000 Californians who buy health coverage on their own.
 If Blue Shield moves forward with the rate hike, it would be the third increase for the company’s customers since last fall."

 "There is a level of cowardice lower than that of the conformist

 [Mention Omali's reference on city hall steps of "trendy liberals"]

 - ► 2006 (112)